rao-shashank/react-ecommerce-app/README.md

 # react-ecommerce-app
-This is a sample e-commerce app developed using react which covers basic react concepts
+This is a sample e-commerce app developed using react which covers the basic react concepts